-I keep drooling over this link on pinterest thinking that surely I can convince my family to eat it even though it might be a hard sell with the soy sauce in it.
+I keep drooling over these pork loin recipes using balsamic vinegar thinking that surely I can convince my family to eat it even though it might be a hard sell with the soy sauce in it.
 So, I caved and made it.

 And it was devoured.
 Killed.
 Loved.
 Well, except for Boo because he was in a bad mood.